-Academic Leadership and Future Strategies
+Academic Leadership and Institutional Challenges

 Suggested topics include but are not limited to:

-- Academic leadership role in current context
+- Academic leadership role and specific challenges and decisions

 - Academic leadership and societal engagement

 - Higher education best practices in shaping future developments

 - Increasing quality in education; current and future quality assurance strategies